Learn and comment below by Oct. 27th

 Improved building comfort

-This measure reduces GHG emissions through encouraging the design, construction, and operation of residential, commercial, and industrial buildings above current code requirements.
+This measure reduces greenhouse gas (GHG) emissions through encouraging the design, construction, and operation of residential, commercial, and industrial buildings above current code requirements.
 By promoting advanced standards such as passive house design, solar-ready construction, and energy efficiency incentives, the measure aims to significantly reduce building energy use, lower emissions, and enhance comfort and resilience.
 Supporting above-code development through incentives, recognition, and technical resources helps drive innovation and showcases the benefits of high-performing, sustainable buildings to the broader community.

 KEY ACTIONS